Fibonacci turbulence: Introduction

 Our interest in resonances is connected to that in non-equilibrium.
 Thermal equilibrium does not distinguish between resonant and non-resonant interactions because of the detailed balance: whatever correlations can be built over time between resonantly interacting modes, the reverse process destroying these correlations is equally probable.
 This is not so away from thermal equilibrium, especially in turbulence.

 Neglecting non-resonant and accounting only resonant interactions is the standard approach to weakly interacting systems, even though the weak nonlinearity assumption breaks for resonant modes.
-Weak turbulence theory gets around this by considering continuous distribution and integrating over resonances to get the master equation or kinetic wave equation \cite{Peierls,ZLF,NR,Naz}.
-There is a strong temptation in theoretical statistical physics to restrict consideration to two opposite limits: either treat few modes or infinitely many.
-The temptation is even stronger in the studies on non-equilibrium.
+Weak turbulence theory gets around this by considering continuous distribution and integrating over resonances to get the kinetic wave equation, {which describes nonlinear evolution that is slow compared to linear oscillations with wave frequencies} \cite{Peierls,ZLF,NR,Naz}.
+There is a {tendency} in theoretical statistical physics to restrict consideration to two opposite limits: either treat few modes or infinitely many.
+That {preference} is even stronger in the studies of non-equilibrium.
 And yet not only most of the real-world phenomena fall in between these limits, but, as we show here, one learns some fundamental lessons comparing equilibrium and non-equilibrium states of systems with a finite number of degrees of freedom, where phase coherence can play a prominent role.
-A similar lesson condensed matter physics taught us by discovering the world of mesoscopic phenomena.
+A similar lesson condensed matter physics taught us by discovering the world of mesoscopic phenomena, {where the system size was made smaller than the phase coherence length}.

-The previous treatment of mode discreteness was focused on the sparseness of resonances for the particular cases when resonant surfaces did not pass through integer lattice \cite{Naz,Kart}.
+The previous treatment of mode discreteness was focused on the sparseness of resonances for the particular cases when resonant surfaces {$\omega_k+\omega_q=\omega_{|\bf k+q|}$} did not pass through integer lattice {determined by a box} \cite{Naz,Kart}.
 Yet in many cases resonance surfaces lay in the lattice.
-For example, in a quite generic case of quadratic dispersion relation, $\omega_k\propto k^2$, Pythagorean theorem makes the resonance surface for three-wave interactions just perpendicular to any wavevector, so that in any rectangular box resonantly interacting triads fill the lattice of its modes.
+For example, in a quite generic case of quadratic dispersion relation, $\omega_k\propto k^2$, Pythagorean theorem makes the resonance surface for three-wave interactions just perpendicular to any wavevector, so that in any rectangular box resonantly interacting triads fill the lattice of {the box eigen} modes.